 If you plan to grow them in a container, due to limited sources in the pot, you can apply additional nutrients every 15 days.

 Last but not least, you should thoroughly water them every 2 to 5 days as they like consistent moisture.

 However, do not apply water directly to the foliage but rather to the root zone to avoid the spread of tomato diseases.

-Like fertilizing, watering should be done even frequently when little bing tomatoes are grown in containers since soil tends to dry out faster than soil in the garden.
+Like fertilizing, watering should be done even more frequently when little Bing tomatoes are grown in containers since soil tends to dry out faster than soil in the garden.

 Little Bing Tomato Usage

 Little Bing tomatoes are a very versatile variety when it comes to application in cuisine.
 But, of course, what probably first comes to mind is snacking and fresh eating when the refreshing sweetness of these tomatoes comes to the fore.